svdl1185/arbius_gallery/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

-## Support
+## About Arbius

-For issues and questions:
-- Check the GitHub Issues
-- Review the Arbius documentation: https://arbius.org
-- Examine Arbiscan transaction data for debugging
+Arbius is a decentralized AI network that enables anyone to generate AI content through blockchain transactions.
+Learn more at [arbius.org](https://arbius.org).

 ---

-**Note**: This application scans public blockchain data and displays images hosted on IPFS.
-All content is generated by the Arbius network participants.
+**Built with ❤️ for the decentralized AI community**